Brown Babies: Netherlands

 The smaller nation of the Netherlands did not see the birth of as many children of American soldiers as Germany and England, and most war babies were the result of relations between Dutch women and Canadian soldiers involved in the liberation of the country beginning in late 1944.

 The southern Limburg Province of the Netherlands, between Belgium and Germany, was liberated before the rest of the country as Allied forces moved from Normandy to Germany.
 That force included African American soldiers of the Quartermaster Corps, engaged in service work, transport and the beginning construction of the American cemetery at Margraten.
 The Netherlands had very limited experience with Black people and there were no provisions for the recording of the births of biracial children.
-Their number was unknown, but has come to be estimated at 70-100.
+Their number was unknown, but has come to be estimated at 70–100.
 The lives of some in that small community have been followed into the 21st century, and offer a personal narrative that is not available elsewhere in Europe.

-Twelve of the group became subjects of research beginning in 2014 with an oral history project, “The Children of African American Liberators,” leading to books on the subject published in Dutch, and American versions as well as contemporaneous newspaper articles, as examples in de Volksrant, and NRC Handelsband, and a television documentary broadcast in 2017.
+Twelve of the group became subjects of research beginning in 2014 with an oral history project, "The Children of African American Liberators," leading to books on the subject published in Dutch, and American versions as well as contemporaneous newspaper articles, as examples in de Volksrant, and NRC Handelsband, and a television documentary broadcast in 2017.

 As reflected in the books based on their oral histories, nine of the twelve described childhoods in which they were cared for by inattentive parents or others to whom they had been abandoned.
 Three had spent time in Catholic orphanages where each was physically and/or sexually abused.
-Of those who stayed with their married mothers, four were accepted and nurtured by their defacto stepfathers, while three were not and three were sexually abused by step and adoptive fathers.
+Of those who stayed with their married mothers, four were accepted and nurtured by their de facto stepfathers, while three were not and three were sexually abused by step and adoptive fathers.

 In their lives, ten faced active discrimination from family and/or society at various points.
 One attempted suicide, three used therapeutic services throughout their lives and five took on careers or volunteer work in social services.
 Their need to make a connection with their natural fathers was constant for most.
 Father identities were known at birth in four cases and three of those fathers were engaged from America in their children's lives into their first years.
 Five actively searched for unknown fathers at various points of their lives and three were found; two after the deaths of the men involved, and one in time enough that father and daughter could form an active relationship that traveled back and forth between the United States and the Netherlands.
 One was finally able to arrive at her father's Florida grave several years after his death.